samthiriot/agent-based-norms/README.md

 # agent-based-norms

-A model that describes the behaviour of individuals under the pressure of institutional and social norms.
+The implementation of a model that describes the behaviour of individuals under the pressure of institutional and social norms.
+It is provided to enable the replication of experiments described in academic publications.

+Provided "as is" without express or implied warrant.

 # prerequires